All Episodes

 If you don't, I'll stay with you and be your guardian angel throughout your life.

-I wanted the doctor's opinion to see if that was a genuine experience or not.
+And I wanted the doctor's opinion as to if that was a genuine experience or not.

 That's good.

-So that would be what we call an NDE-like experience and it's certainly in the same spectrum of near-death experiences and certainly has the same degree of reality, significance and meaning.
+So that would be what we call an NDE-like experience, and it's certainly in the same spectrum of near-death experiences and certainly has that same degree of reality, significance, and meaning.

-call i'll make this quick because we don't have a lot of time
+I'll make this quick because I know you don't have a lot of Time.

 I'm curious, out of all of the NDE cases that you've experienced, have you ever had any that have reported contact with any kind of interdimensional or alien beings?